 For example, if you were going solar in Arizona, you may be eligible for a state income tax credit worth 25% of installation costs up to a maximum value of $1,000.
 This credit could then be applied to your state income tax liability separately but in the same year as the federal RCEC.

-In 2024, 36 states have policies that exempt the value of a solar energy system from property tax assessments.
-These policies prevent your property taxes from rising as a result of going solar so as not to penalize you for a smart renewable energy upgrade.
+In 2025, 36 states have policies that exempt all or some of the value of a solar energy system from property tax assessments.
+These policies prevent your property taxes from rising as a result of going solar so as not to penalize you for a renewable energy upgrade.

 On the other hand, if you purchase solar panels and decide to sell your home, the value of your renewable energy system may increase its market price.